Michael R. Murphy

-Michael R. Murphy (born August 6, 1947) is a Senior United States circuit judge of the United States Court of Appeals for the Tenth Circuit.
+Michael Roland Murphy (born August 6, 1947) is a Senior United States circuit judge of the United States Court of Appeals for the Tenth Circuit.

 Early life and education

 Murphy was born in Denver, Colorado in 1947.
 His family later moved to a small town in Wyoming.
 In 1955, he began playing little league baseball and discovered his lifelong hero, Roberto Clemente.
 At 13, his mother sent him to a boarding school in Kansas so he could get a good education.

 He received his Bachelor of Arts degree from Creighton University in 1969.
 In 1972, he earned his Juris Doctor from the University of Wyoming College of Law.
 He graduated with honors and was the Editor-in-Chief of the Law Review.

 Legal career

-After law school, he clerked for Judge David T. Lewis of the United States Court of Appeals for the Tenth Circuit from 1972-73.
+After law school, he clerked for Judge David Thomas Lewis of the United States Court of Appeals for the Tenth Circuit from 1972 to 1973.
 Upon completion of his clerkship, he entered private practice in Salt Lake City, Utah with Jones, Waldo, Holbrook & McDonough.

 Six months into his job, he was arguing a 10-week antitrust case, which resulted in a favorable jury verdict.
 Murphy stayed with the firm from 1973-85.
 In 1986, he was appointed to a judgeship of the Third District Court of Utah.